Pattadakal: Papanatha temple

 The Papanatha temple is situated apart from the main cluster of eight monuments.
-It is about half kilometer to the south of Virupaksha and has been dated towards the end of the Early Chalukya rule period, approximately mid-8th century.
-The temple is noted for its novel mixture of Dravida, and Nagara, Hindu temple styles.
+It is about half a kilometer to the south of Virupaksha and has been dated towards the end of the Early Chalukya rule period, approximately mid-8th century.
+The temple is noted for its novel mixture of Dravida and Nagara Hindu temple styles.

 The unusual layout of the temple is possibly due to its construction, which occurred in three stages, but there is a lack of epigraphical evidence to support this hypothesis.
 Its architectural and sculptural details do show a consistent and unified theme, indicative of a plan.
 The temple is longer, incorporating two interconnected mantapas, one with 16 pillars and another with 4 pillars.
-The decorations, parapets and some parts of the layout are Dravida in style, while the tower and pilastered niches are of the Nagara style.
+The decorations, parapets, and some parts of the layout are Dravida in style, while the tower and pilastered niches are of the Nagara style.

-Like the other temples, the Papanatha temple faces east towards the sunrise and has a Shiva linga in its garbha griya (sanctum) except there is no Nandi-mandapa.
+Like the other temples, the Papanatha temple faces east towards the sunrise and has a Shiva linga in its garbha griya (sanctum), except that there is no Nandi-mandapa.
 Instead, there is an image of Nandi housed in the sabha mantapa facing the sanctum.
 The temple walls are notable for the carved deities and themes of Shaivism and Vaishnavism; Durga is depicted in one of the niches.
 Intricately carved panels are displayed on the walls, depicting legends such as the Ramayana and excerpts of the Kiratarjuniya.

 The centre of the ceiling is decorated with an elaborate Shiva Nataraja, while other ceiling slabs show Vishnu; one panel shows him in a reclining Anantasayana pose.
 Outside, in the mandapas, are images of single women and couples, in courtship and different stages of mithuna.
 Many panels show musicians with different types of musical instruments.